ants98/NLP-project-/README.md

 NB : we ran our Bert model after having dowloaded the BERT uncased L12 H768 A12 in local, here is a link where you can download it : https://github.com/google-research/bert

+If you want to run it using our code, make sure you download bert_model.ckpt, vocab.txt and bert_config.json using https://github.com/google-research/bert

 Enjoy our project !